optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 We want the following behavior:

-The user types `em.algorithms.` and autocomplete shows
+The user types `om.algorithms.` and autocomplete shows

 |                 |
 | --------------- |